bniehoff/lennard-jones-particles-c/README.md

 # molecular-dynamics
-Molecular Dynamics simulation (written in C99) of a microcanonical ensemble of ~10000 particles subject to Lennard-Jones interactions, within a cubical box with periodic boundary conditions.
-It outputs numerous files containing the results of the simulation, such as the energy as a function of temperature, pressure as a function of temperature, velocity distribution of the particles, and final position of the particles.
+Molecular Dynamics simulation of a microcanonical ensemble of ~10000 particles subject to pairwise Lennard-Jones interactions, within a cubical box with periodic boundary conditions.
+The main program is written in C under md-simulate.c, md-simulate.h.
+The usage (with defaults) is

+md-simulate --cellcount 5 --density 0.8 --temperature 0.9 --output-directory "data" --prefix "rho_0.8/T_0.9"

+The numbers given are just some reasonable values that will run quickly.
+Change them to whatever you like.
+Density and temperature are dimensionless, which means physical constants (like Boltzmann's) have already been absorbed.
+"Cellcount" refers to the number of face-centered-cubic crystal cells, along one side of the cubical box, which are used to set up the initial positions of the atoms.
+Thus the total number of atoms is

+Number of atoms = 4 * (cellcount)^3

+since there are 4 atoms in a single unit cell of an FCC lattice.
+The output-directory must already exist.
+The prefix is a sub-directory of output-directory where the data files of this run will be stored, and it must *also* already exist!
+The C program does no checking at all of these conditions.

+There is a Python wrapper which runs md-simulate, ensures that the appropriate subdirectories exist, and facilitates sweeping over the parameter range in density and temperature.
+Its usage, with defaults, is

+python3 batch-simulate.py --cellcount 5 --density-linspace "[0.8, 0.8, 1]" --temperature-linspace "[0.1, 0.9, 5]" --output-directory "data"

+There is an optional flag --remove-data which will delete all files in output-directory.
+The --density-linspace and --temperature-linspace parameters are in the format of arguments which would be passed to numpy.linspace().
+For example "[0.1, 0.9, 5]" means to take 5 samples evenly spaced from 0.1 to 0.9.
+The Python script automatically runs md-simulate for each value of density and temperature in the combined sample space, storing the results of individual runs under subdirectories of output-directory.

+Files produced:

+In output-directory: the file thermo_measurements.csv contains the energy, heat capacity (at constant volume), and pressure, as a function of density and temperature.
+The data in this file should be accumulated over many runs.

+In output-directory/prefix:  Three files:

+final_state.csv:  The positions, velocities, and speeds of all particles at the end of simulation. summary_info.csv:  Various global parameters of the simulation, such as the size of the box and the number of atoms. time_series.csv:  The temperature, potential energy, total energy, and mean squared displacement of the atoms as a function of time, over the entire simulation.

 By using this output data, one can infer the existence of a phase transition in the system from solid (at low temperatures) to liquid (at higher temperatures.
 This is exhibited by a jump in the graph of energy-vs-temperature, as well as by a qualitative difference in the arrangement of the particles at the end of the simulation (a regular crystalline array, vs a random distribution).
 See the included Mathematica file, which has also been printed to pdf.

-One can adjust the (dimensionless) density and temperature, as well as the number of particles (see below), by editing project1.c and re-compiling.
-In the future this may be fixed to allow command-line input instead.

-One does not choose the number of particles directly, but instead the number of unit cells along one dimension of the box.
-The number of particles is then 4 times the unit cell number cubed.
-The larger the simulation, the longer the run time.
+(Will create a Jupyter notebook soon that does the same thing, but with more visualizations.)

 Some brief discussion of the algorithms: